awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 1. Choose **Save**\.

-   If you have any problems connecting, see [Troubleshooting Connection Issues](#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.
+   If you have any problems connecting, see [Troubleshooting Connections to Your PostgreSQL Instance](#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.

 1. To access a database in the pgAdmin browser, expand **Servers**, the DB instance, and **Databases**\.
 Choose the DB instance's database name\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Postgres-Connect02.png)